 Skip to content

-Add GraphQL support to custom Field Types
+Add GraphQL support to custom field types

-If you want to use custom Field Types in GraphQL, you need to map them.
+If you want to use custom field types in GraphQL, you need to map them.
 Their values and field definition structure, need to be defined, to interact with them using GraphQL.
 For example:

 Name Possible field value Resolver Field definition